Halloween Meant A Church Song Before Trick Or Treat Candy

 Yep, she was the one lady that made us work for our candy!

-Never mind that it was 'The Devil's Holiday', me and my friend would have to peel off a 'Jesus Loves Me' before that candy corn would plop into our bag.
+Never mind that it was 'The Devil's Holiday', I and my friend would have to peel off a stirring rendition of 'Jesus Loves Me' before that candy corn would plop into our bag.

 So how did that particular tradition start with that particular lady?
 I have no idea, it just...just...was.
 I guess maybe I figured it was a 'Dutch' thing.
 Where I grew up, a lot of things were 'Dutch' things.
 Or maybe it was just her way of spending a couple more minutes with us kids.
 But to this day, all these many years later (Grandma passed away in 1971 at the ripe young age of 91), when I hear the line 'Jesus loves me this I know for the Bible tells me so' I think of...Halloween.